simonwex/flowmark/implementation-plan.md

-# Storyboard.md Implementation Plan
+# FlowMark Implementation Plan

-This document outlines the planned features and improvements for the storyboard.md library.
+This document outlines the planned features and improvements for the FlowMark library.

 ## Core Functionality